IBM/Developer-Playground/didact/Readme-cloudfunctions--cloud-functions.md

 <h6>Follow the below steps to create an event stream instance and connect your application data to event streams.</h6>

-<p>Step1: Click the below button to create event stream instance.
-Choose lite plan amd select the region and finally click on create button.</p>
+<p>Step1: Click the below button to create event stream instance.</p>
 <a class="button is-dark is-medium" title="Event Streams" href="https://cloud.ibm.com/catalog/services/event-streams">Event Streams</a><br><br>
 <p>Step 2 : After creating the instance you will be re-directed to a page as shown below.Select topic and click on create topic
  </p>